noelalfaro/eventfull-data-dashboard/readme.md

-# Web Development Project 5 - Eventfull Data Dashboard
+# Web Development Project 6 - Seatfull Data Dashboard

 Submitted by: Noel Alfaro
 This is a web app built using react and uses the Seatgeek API to showcase different events across the United States.
-The user can search across different events that are being fetched.
+The user can search through events by their different venues and click any specific event to view more information about it.
+The site also uses react-router-dom to accomplish the navigation.

-Time spent: ~9 hours spent in total
+Time spent: **X** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [ ] **The app includes at least two unique chart developed using the fetched data that tell an interesting story**
-  - [x] Event Title
-  - [x] Event Type
-  - [x] Event City
-  - [x] Event State
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: